SohamMody/PUI2018_srm699/HW11_srm699/README.md

 ## This is Homework 11 for the subject Principle of Urban Informatics.

 ### Assignment-1 : We worked a lot with time series for this assignment.
 We did event detection, finding trends and so on.
+I worked on this assignment by myself.

 ### Assignment-2 : I have plotted the number of shelters provided for families with children for each of the NYC boroughs.
 ![The improved plot](Improved_plot.png)